BND Hamburger Icon

 If your business depends on people being able to contact you or call your sales team, put that information where they can find it easily.

-“Your contact information should be visible, preferably at the top of the homepage, so that visitors don’t have to search for a phone number or address if they want to contact the business,” said David Brown, CEO of Web.com.
+“Your contact information should be visible, preferably at the top of the homepage, so that visitors don’t have to search for a phone number or address if they want to contact the business,” said David Brown, former CEO of Web.com.

 If you use social media to connect with customers, put your social links in the website header or footer, where they are easily found.